top of page

 Venue: Oude Vismijn

-Two parallel program channels will take place, allowing attendees to switch between sessions freely.
+Two parallel program channels took place, allowing attendees to switch between sessions freely.

 08:00 - 08:30 | WELCOME